auwsmit/vim-spear/README.md

-# Spear
+# ---Spear-->

-### Pin and quickly access important files per-project.
+### ⟶Pin and quickly access important files per-project.

-Basically recreating Primeagen's Harpoon nvim plugin from scratch, but in vimscript.
-Functions almost identically to Harpoon 2.
-Still a work in progress.
+I have basically recreated Primeagen's Harpoon nvim plugin from scratch, but in vimscript.
+Functions almost identically to Harpoon 2's core functionality.

+Still a work in progress, but is fully usable!
+No fancy extra features or tmux/terminal integration yet.

-### Why?
+### ⟶Why?
 Harpoon already exists...

 This has been fun to make, it's a project learn from, and it works in both old Vim and Neovim, while Harpoon is exclusive to Neovim.

-### Why not use uppercase/file marks with tabs and/or sessions?
+### ⟶Why not use uppercase/file marks with tabs and/or sessions?

 If those work fine for you, then you don't need this plugin, and that's ok!
 Vim has many awesome built-in features which require no plugin installation or configuration.